SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 ## phonetic production

-Phonetic production (my coinage) is the final part of speech production, where actual sound is produced.
+»⟮Phonetic production⟯« (my coinage) is ⟮the ＿expression＿ stage (cf. fundamental concepts > what is language > language production)⟯ of ⟮＿speech production＿⟯, where ⟮actual sound is produced⟯.
-Phonetic production occurs in three sequential steps.
+⟮＿Phonetic production＿⟯ occurs in ⟮three⟯ ⟮sequential⟯ ⟮steps⟯.
-The three sequential steps of phonetic production are initiation, phonation and articulation, which occur sequentially.
+⟮The three sequential steps of ＿phonetic production＿⟯ are ⟮＿initiation＿⟯, ⟮＿phonation＿⟯ and ⟮＿articulation＿⟯.
-A phone is a sound produced through phonetic production.
-Initiation produces the airstream, which is then shaped via phonation and articulation.
+For ⟮＿phonetic production＿⟯, ⟮＿initiation＿⟯ ⟮produces the ＿airstream＿⟯, which is then ⟮shaped⟯ via ⟮＿phonation＿⟯ and ⟮＿articulation＿⟯.

 ### exceptions

-Percussive consonants are consonants produced by two articulators striking each other.
+»⟮Percussive consonants⟯« are ⟮＿consonants＿⟯ produced by ⟮two ＿articulators＿ striking each other⟯.
-Percussive consonants don't have initiation or phonation, only articulartion.
+⟮＿Percussive consonants＿⟯ don't have ⟮＿initiation＿⟯ or ⟮c_;＿phonation＿⟯, only ⟮c_;＿articulartion＿⟯.

 ### initiation

+»⟮The airsteam⟯« is ⟮the stream of air⟯ which ⟮eventually becomes the sound⟯.
-Initation is the production of the airstream via an airstream mechanism.
+»⟮Initation⟯« is ⟮the production of⟯ ⟮＿the airstream＿⟯ via ⟮＿an airstream mechanism＿⟯.
-The initiator is the organ generating the airstream in initation.
+»⟮The initiator⟯« is ⟮the organ⟯ ⟮generating ＿the airstream＿⟯ in ⟮＿initation＿⟯.
-The air direction (somewhat rare term) is the direction of the airstream.
+»⟮The air direction⟯« (somewhat rare term) is ⟮the direction of ＿the airstream＿⟯.
-The airstream mechanism is the combination of initiator and air direction.
+»⟮The airstream mechanism⟯« is ⟮the combination of⟯ ⟮＿initiator＿⟯ and ⟮＿air direction＿⟯.

-#### initiators
+#### !initiators

-##### names
+##### !names

-table:initiator|name
-diaphragm+ribs+lungs|pulmonic
-glottis|glottalic
-tongue|lingual/velaric
-cheeks|buccal
-esophagus|esophageal
+table:name|initiator
+»⟮pulmonic⟯«|⟮diaphragm+ribs+lungs⟯
+»⟮glottalic⟯«|⟮glottis⟯
+»⟮lingual⟯«|⟮tongue/velaric⟯
+»⟮buccal⟯«|⟮cheeks⟯
+»⟮esophageal⟯«|⟮esophagus⟯

 ##### choice